jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

         pip install jupyter-repo2docker

-    If that command fails due to permissions, try it with the command option ``user``:
+    If that command fails due to insufficient permissions, try it with the command option, ``user``:

     .. code:: bash